deep-stack/react-peer/packages/peer-test-automation/README.md

 ## Run tests

 * Run Browserstack test using yarn
-    ```
+    ```bash
     yarn test
     ```
-* Check [Browserstack dashboard](https://automate.browserstack.com/dashboard/v2).
-Your browser instances should show up there.
+* Visit [Browserstack dashboard](https://automate.browserstack.com/dashboard/v2) to check the status of your test.
 * Test launches multiple browser instances on Browserstack.
 These instances attempt to connect to [peer-test-app](https://peer-test-app.dev.vdb.to/).
-Once the peer is connected, it prints it's `peerId` to the console and waits for connections.
-Once enough connections are established, it starts testing and prints any updates to the console.
+When the peer is connected to a relay, it waits for connections with other peers.
+The test starts once enough connections are established.